LaurenceGA/osdev/Style Guide.md

 	do_something_everytime;
 ```

-Multiple assignments on a single line are also less-preferable.

 Whitespace should not be left at the end of a line, and there should be a new
-line at the end of each file.
+line at the end of a file.

 ## Chapter 2: Breaking long lines and strings

-Coding style is all about readability and maintainability using commonly
-available tools.
-The preferred limit on the length of a line is 80 characters,
+The preferred limit on the length of a line is 80 characters, however, if by
-however, if by extending this limit you increase the readability of the code,
-then may do so.
+extending this limit you increase the readability of the code, then you may do so.

 ## Chapter 3: Placing Braces and Spaces

-The other issue that always comes up in C styling is the placement of
+The other issue that always comes up in C styling is the placement of braces.
-braces.
-The preferred way, is to put the opening brace last on the line, and put
+The preferred way, is to put the opening brace last on the line, and put the
-the closing brace first, thusly:
+closing brace first, thusly:

 ```C
 	if (x is true) {